(For treatment side effects and complications only)

 We will have 29 governors on our Council of Governors:

-There are three formal meetings of the Council of Governors each year.
+There are four formal meetings of the Council of Governors each year, as well as the Annual Members Meeting.

 Elected governors normally hold office for a period of three years commencing immediately after the annual members meeting at which their election is announced and are eligible for re-election at the end of that period.
 Governors are allowed to serve a maximum of nine consecutive years - i.e. three consecutive terms.